 This line is from a world-class superhero movie directed by arguably the best director of all time, Christopher Nolan, The Dark Knight.
 Starring Christian Bale as The Dark Knight, aka The Batman.
 However, surprisingly to those who don’t know, the line mentioned above is of the villain of the movie, who is also the star villain of the movie and DC Comics, The Joker, played by the legendary Heath Ledger.

-While the line somehow shows the good side that everyone should look forward to, it becomes hard to believe that it has come from probably the most complicated antagonist the movie industry has ever witnessed.
+While the line somehow shows the good side that everyone should look forward to, it becomes hard to believe that it has come from probably the most complicated antagonist the movie industry has ever witnessed and how professional film production houses made those characters iconic for generations to come.

 Gladiator – Roman Emperor Commodus: Don’t be that Guy